lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

         self._postprocess()
 ```

-It has our custom workflow class as an argument, and then it does the following things:
+The constructor has a workflow class as an argument, and it does the following things:

-1. Creates graph nodes and edges based on the steps defined in the workflow - `self._create_nodes(flow_class)`.
+1. Creates graph nodes and edges based on steps defined in the workflow - `self._create_nodes(flow_class)`.
-2. Traverses the graph to build additional metadata - `self._traverse_graph()`.
+2. Traverses the graph to gather additional information (parents, fan-out, etc.) - `self._traverse_graph()`.
 3. Some postprocessing work - `self._postprocess()`.

 #### Node Creation

-First, DAG nodes are created by `_create_nodes`.
-It takes in the workflow class as an argument, and returns a list of
+DAG nodes are created by `_create_nodes`.
+It takes in the workflow class as an argument, and returns a list of nodes.
-nodes.
-Have you wondered how Metaflow inspects the workflow class and creates a graph topology out of it?
+Have you wondered how Metaflow understands the workflow definition and creates a graph topology out of it?
 Well, it
-relies on the `ast` module (short for _Abstract Syntax Tree - AST_) for that part, which we will observe below:
+relies on the `ast` module (short for [_Abstract Syntax Tree -
+AST_](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) for that, which we will read below:

 ```python
 def _create_nodes(self, flow_class) -> dict[str, DAGNode]: